 Sexually transmitted infections, which ones and what they are.

 They are often without symptoms, but if STDs are left untreated, they can affect your health.
 Doctor Rossella Nappi explains how to stay away from it.
-According to WHO estimates, every year, there are about 357 million new cases of STD Tests.
+According to WHO estimates, every year, there are about 357 million new STD cases of Tests.
 In recent years, the age of onset has dropped.
 As many as one in 20 teenagers has contracted a bacterial infection through sexual contact.
 In reality, there could be many more HPV Virus Test cases.

 «Many of these infections occur asymptomatically, especially in men.
-Only when the appearance of lesions, as in genital herpes, or discharge, like in gonorrhoea, is the infection documented with certainty, specifies Rossella Nappi.
-Rosella Nappis is a full professor of the obstetric and gynaecological HPV clinic section from IRCCS Policlinico S. Matteo, University of Pavia.
-“The most important data concerns infections of the HPV family, a set of viruses including some with high oncogenic power, which affects up to 70% of sexually active subjects of both sexes”, continues the expert.
+Only when the appearance of HPV lesions, as in genital herpes, or discharge, like in gonorrhoea, is the infection documented with certainty, specifies Rossella Nappi.
+Rosella Nappis is a full professor of the obstetric and gynaecological clinic section from IRCCS Policlinico S. Matteo, University of Pavia.
+“The most important data concerns infections of the family, a set of viruses including some with high oncogenic power, which affects up to 70% of sexually active subjects of both sexes”, continues the expert.

 How Contagion occurs «The contagion of this type of STD disease occurs sexually through any type of intercourse (vaginal, anal, oral) without the protection of a condom following contact with infected sperm, vaginal secretions, blood, saliva», explains Dr Rossella Nappi.